404 (film): Reception

 The film was generally well received by critics.
 The Times of India rated the film 4 out of 5 stars, praising the movie's performances, cinematography and direction calling the movie a smart paranormal drama.
 In their review, they commented, "The highpoint of the film lies in the fact that it explores paranormal activity without abandoning science and rationality.
 And that indeed is a rare achievement."
 Bollywood Hungama similarly gave the movie 3 stars out of 5.
 In his review for Bollywood Hungama, Taran Adarsh wrote, "404 is yet another innovative story with a taut screenplay, riveting direction and applaud-worthy performances as its strong points.
 Original in content and radical in approach, this new-age thriller is yet another step in the right direction of content over stars."
 Writing for Rediff, Preeti Arora similarly praised the movie's spooky cinematography and applauded director Prawaal Raman for not resorting to gimmicks such as "cuss words and mindless obscenities" while criticizing the melodrama and the length of the climax.
 She rated the movie 3.5 stars out of 5.

-Conversely, Komal Nahta from Koimoi gave the movie a "Business Rating" of 1 out of 5, summing up the movie's bad parts as being, "The confusing screenplay; the abstract ending; the attempt to debunk the theory that ghosts exist."
-In his final verdict, Nahta remarked that 404: Error Not Found will win critical acclaim but not box-office awards.